IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

 <img src="https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency/blob/master/img/2018-04-20%20at%2011-51-49.png" />

-So, even if your SQL Server instance is 2008 R2 or greater, DB compatibility level (VALUE column) is fundamental to receive record change notifications!
+So, even if your SQL Server instance is 2008 R2 or greater, DB compatibility level (VALUE column) is fundamental to receive record table change notifications.

 #### Not supported SQL Server types
 Following SQL Server columns types are **not** supported by SqlTableDepdency: